sergei-mironov/nixtvm/src/mironov/freezepb/README.md

 TODO
 ----

+* ~~Run `run` several times?~~
+* ~~Try with default NNVM optimisations disabled~~
 * Measure all possible times (Wall time, CPU time, etc)
 * Figure out parallelism.
 Which module does schedule parallel execution in TVM?
-* Run `run` several times?
 * Try with batch size ~100?
-* Try with default NNVM optimisations disabled
+* Compare TF/TVM performance on different segments of the Model.

 Problems
 --------

-* Simple TF runners using `session.run` may be suboptimal
+* Simple TF runners use `session.run` which may be slow, try feeders.
-* TV vs TVM error rises with increasing absolute value of input
+* TV/TVM error correlates with absolute input value, setup relative tolerance.

 LOG